Possible Liquid-Nitrogen-Temperature Superconductivity Driven by Perpendicular Electric Field in the Single-Bilayer Film of La$_3$Ni$_2$O$_7$ at Ambient Pressure: Results

-The main result shown in Fig.~\ref{fig_2orb_gap}(b) for the comprehensive two-orbital study and that shown in Fig.~\ref{fig_gap}(b) for the simplified one-orbital study look similar, except that in Fig.~\ref{fig_2orb_gap}(b) the result is expressed as function of the imposed electric field $\varepsilon$ which is directly controllable.
-Actually, if we replace the x-axis of Fig.~\ref{fig_2orb_gap}(b) by the calculated $n_{bx}=1-\delta_{bx}$, the resulting curve nearly coincides with Fig.~\ref{fig_gap}(b), particularly in the large-$n_{bx}$ regime, see the SM.
-The main reason for such similarity lies in that under strong electric field, the dominant superconducting pairing is the intra-bottom-layer $3d_{x^2-y^2}$-orbital pairing, which is not seriously affected by the $3d_{z^2}$ orbital degree of freedom.
-The main new information obtained in the two-orbital study lies in that the $3d_{z^2}$ orbital form interlayer s-wave pseudo-gap which coexists with the intra-bottom-layer d-wave HTSC of the $3d_{x^2-y^2}$ orbital, as shown in Fig.~\ref{fig_2orb_gap}(d).
-The $1:i$ mixing of the two pairing gap leads to time-reversal-symmetry-breaking, although the experimentally detected superconducting gap is the standard d-wave gap of the $3d_{x^2-y^2}$ orbital.
+The result shown in Fig.~\ref{fig_2orb_gap}(b) for the comprehensive two-orbital study and that shown in Fig.~\ref{fig_gap}(b) for the simplified one-orbital study look similar, except that in Fig.~\ref{fig_2orb_gap}(b) the result is expressed as function of the directly controllable quantity $\varepsilon$.
+Actually, if we replace the $x$-axis of Fig.~\ref{fig_2orb_gap}(b) by the calculated $n_{bx}=1-\delta_{bx}$, the resulting curve nearly coincides with Fig.~\ref{fig_gap}(b), particularly in the large-$n_{bx}$ regime, see the SI~\cite{SM}.
+The main reason for such similarity lies in that under strong $\bm{\upvarepsilon}$, the dominant superconducting pairing is the intra-bottom-layer $3d_{x^2-y^2}$-orbital pairing, which is insensitive to the $3d_{z^2}$ orbital.
+The main new information obtained in the two-orbital study lies in that the $3d_{z^2}$ orbital form interlayer $s$-wave pseudo-gap which is mixed with the intra-bottom-layer $d$-wave HTSC of the $3d_{x^2-y^2}$ orbital in the ratio of $1:\mathrm{i}$, as shown in Fig.~\ref{fig_2orb_gap}(d).
+This state breaks time-reversal symmetry, although the experimentally detected superconducting gap is the standard $d$-wave gap of the $3d_{x^2-y^2}$ orbital.
 This intriguing result is left for experimental verification.